10 Lakes that May Surprise You

 Then let our list of 10 surprising Army Corps lakes inspire you to plan a unique adventure!

-Search by state: Alaska, California, Georgia, Illinois, Iowa, Kansas, Massachusetts, Oregon, Pennsylvania and Texas
+Search by state: Alaska, California, Georgia, Illinois, Iowa, Kansas, Oregon, Pennsylvania and Texas

 County Water Agency)

-You expect world-famous vineyards, great restaurants and a land rich in history near beautiful Lake Sonoma, but you may be surprised to learn that the rangers at the lake teamed up with NOAA and other federal agencies to create a special nursery for endangered and threatened fish.
-The rangers, in connection with the fish hatcheries the Corps manages, dug a special slow-moving channel that runs parallel to the fast-moving Dry Creek, providing the endangered Central California Coast Coho salmon and the threatened steelhead trout with a gentle environment for young fish to grow to adulthood.
-The Corps also added features to the channel such as tree stumps that further slow the current and provide habitat for insects that fish eat, and a gravelly channel floor that serves as a nest where the females burrow in and deposit their eggs.
+You expect world-famous vineyards, great restaurants and a land rich in history near beautiful Lake Sonoma, but you may be surprised to learn that rangers teamed up with NOAA and other federal agencies to create a special nursery for endangered and threatened fish.
+The rangers dug a special slow-moving channel that runs parallel to the fast-moving Dry Creek, providing the endangered Central California Coast coho salmon and the threatened steelhead trout with a gentle environment for young fish to grow.
 Warm Spring Recreation Area near Geyserville offers camping, boating and swimming or hike the Woodland Ridge Trail for rewarding views.
 Go fishing for smallmouth bass, catfish and sunfish.
-Watch the video "Coho Release into Dry Creek Habitat Restoration Sites" to learn more about the hatchery, then join the Steelhead Festival each February or contact the Friends of Sonoma at (707) 431-4533 to join a tour of the hatchery during spawning season (January—April).
+Watch the video "Coho Release into Dry Creek Habitat Restoration Sites" to learn more about the hatchery, take part in the Steelhead Festival each February or contact the Friends of Sonoma at (707) 431-4533 to join a hatchery tour during spawning season (January—April).

 On the border between Illinois and Missouri, within a stone’s throw of one of the busiest locks on the Mississippi, is a serene watery byway.
 Here at Riverlands Migratory Bird Sanctuary millions of migratory birds pass on their way to their winter or summer homes.
 The Corps created backwater sloughs and prairie to mimic the original landscape in order to accommodate the needs of trumpeter swans, white pelicans, indigo buntings, canvasback ducks and many other species.
 The birds pause in this welcoming environment to rest and feed during their long migrations, giving millions of birders a close-up view.
 Across the river, Army Corps of Engineers lockmasters manage thousands of barges carrying tens of millions of tons of gravel, coal and other commodities at the Melvin Price Lock and Dam.
 For camping and lodging information and to learn more about Riverlands and the dam, read our spotlight article.

 What’s the secret to the vibrant green of Tuttle Creek Lake’s tallgrass prairie?
 Every few years in the spring, Tuttle Creek Lake park rangers conduct prescribed burns of portions of the prairie land on this Corps-managed lake, and within a couple of weeks lush, highly nutritious grasses re-emerge from the blackened landscape, followed by waves of wildflowers.
-Since settlement of the Midwest began in the 19th century, less than 5% of the original tallgrass prairie remains, some of which the rangers actively conserve at Tuttle Creek Lake.
-The virgin prairie around the lake is home to the greater prairie chicken, a grouse known for its unique mating dance and distinctive calls that visitors can hear from miles away.
+The virgin prairie around the lake is home to the greater prairie chicken, a type of grouse known for its unique mating dance and distinctive calls that visitors can hear from miles away.
 The lake is also home to the threatened regal fritillary butterfly, a native pollinator.
 Three times a year, Tuttle Creek Lake rangers host wildflower walks through colorful, fragrant fields of blazing star, milkweed, wild blue indigo and other native plants.
 Watch the video “Trails at Tuttle Creek Lake" for more information about recreational opportunities.
-Camping reservations are available at Stockdale or Tuttle Creek Cove.
+Camping reservations are available at Stockdale Campground or Tuttle Creek Cove.

 In 2002, a huge rainstorm dumped a year’s worth — 35 inches (89 cm) — of rainfall over Canyon Lake in the hill country of central Texas.
 Over the course of three days a massive flood washed away tons of bedrock below the Canyon Lake Dam.
-The storm caused a very rare geologic event, exposing a 150-foot wide gorge, a section of the Hidden Valley Fault and eons of geologic history.
-Highlights at the lake include water falls seeping from the rock cliffs, crystal clear pools teaming with aquatic life, 110 million year old fossilized dinosaur footprints and many other fossils.
-The Gorge Preservation Society offers video documentaries and guided hikes of the gorge.
-Guided hikes fill quickly; contact the Society directly to reserve your spot.
+The storm caused a very rare geologic event, exposing a 150-foot (45.7 m) wide gorge, a section of the Hidden Valley Fault and eons of geologic history.
+Highlights at the lake include waterfalls seeping from the rock cliffs, crystal clear pools teaming with aquatic life, 110 million year-old fossilized dinosaur footprints and many other fossils.
+The Gorge Preservation Society offers guided hikes which fill quickly; contact the Society directly to reserve your spot.